A Must-Read Guide To Finding – And Buying – Themes On ThemeForest!

 The problems come when you want to change your theme further down the line, because the new theme you choose won’t recognize the shortcodes or page builder content.
 Instead, they’ll be displayed on the page as useless code (rather than as whatever the shortcode was designed to show), and all of those lovely layouts you’ve spent hours crafting will be reduced to rubble in a matter of clicks.
 Yikes!

 Unfortunately, unless the theme developer includes the shortcodes or page builder as a separate plugin, there’s no way around this.

 One last, and sadly common, thing to note regarding many ThemeForest themes is that some new developers will upload a theme, make a bunch of sales and then move on — i.e. they won’t continue developing and updating them (especially if said themes don’t prove all that popular/lucrative).

 If the theme was made well, this needn’t be a problem, but it’s worth considering if you’re planning to use the theme for years to come, as you may find that it eventually becomes unstable and/or outdated.
 There’s no guarantee against this, but if you do a little research on the author (by looking at their history, current portfolio, and so on) you may at least be able to limit the chances of it happening.

 Another good indicator is the number of sales the theme has made — since popular themes are, to some extent, more likely to be continued.

 Of course, there are many, many other places to buy WordPress themes online, and it almost always pays to consider your options before committing.

-Additionally, there are also lots of well-respected WordPress theme shops around — some of the best known being Elegant Themes and WooThemes (note: we’ve covered these two in considerable detail here), StudioPress, Themify, and ThemeIsle.
-In case you’re interested, we’ve actually put together a huge list of just about all the different quality options that exist here.
+Additionally, there are also lots of well-respected WordPress theme shops around — some of the best known being Elegant Themes (makers of the Divi theme, which we’ve reviewed), StudioPress, Themify and Themeisle.
+In case you’re interested, we’ve actually put together a huge list of just about all the best places to buy WordPress themes.